 Orienteering Event near Petite Côte, Qc

-Checkpoint Challenges Customer Photo No need to wait for a meet that fits your schedule!
-This innovative new take on orienteering uses your smartphone as both map and compass and allows you to enjoy any of our courses whenever you choose.
+Checkpoint Challenges Customer Photo Don't worry about scheduling conflicts!
+This modern twist on orienteering turns your smartphone into both map and compass, so you can enjoy our courses whenever you want.

 Checkpoint Challenges